Donders-Institute/Radboud-FUS-measurement-kit/README.md

 ### Usage

-To run the project, execute the following command:
+To run the setup, execute the following command:

 <!--
 Example command: